Walk from Ridgegate Reservoir to Higher Sutton

 The first part of this walk makes use of the Gritstone Trail.
 The trail is waymarked with yellow discs with a footprint inscribed with a 'G'.

 Refreshments and toilets are available at the Hanging Gate pub in Higher Sutton, the Trentabank Visitors Centre, and at the Leather’s Smithy pub where the walk starts and ends.
 Strong shoes or walking boots are essential.

 The top of this route reaches the Hanging Gate pub at Higher Sutton.
 The Hanging Gate is an old Drovers pub, licensed for over 300 years.
 The pub sign is a hanging gate with the legend “This gate hangs here and troubles None.
 Refresh and Pay and Travel On.”
 From here, the views across the Cheshire Plain make the last climb well worth while.

 The Visitors Centre at Trentabank reservoir is worth a visit.
-Also, at the back of the Visitors Centre, there is a refreshment van, which is open at weekends, and on Tuesdays and Wednesdays during the summer.
+Also, at the back of the Visitors Centre, is the Nice Nosh refreshment stall, where John sells some wonderful food and drinks (hot and cold) at weekends.
 There are seats and tables here, right next to the forest, where birds come and go all the time to visit the bird table.